Backdoor Decomposable Monotone Circuits and their Propagation Complete Encodings: Backdoor Decomposable Monotone Circuits and the Main Result

-It was shown in~\cite{D01a} that a DNNF can be transformed into a smooth DNNF with a polynomial increase of size.
-The same approach can be used to make na arbitrary \(\mathcal{C}\)-BDMC smooth provided a formula consisting of a single literal belongs to \(\mathcal{C}\) or can be encoded with a CNF from \(\mathcal{C}\).
-This is the case of all classes \(\mathcal{C}\) we consider in this paper.
+The definition of a smooth BDMC restricts only the occurrences of the main variables.
+The auxiliary variables of the encodings in the leaves are local to the leaves and we assume that the sets of auxiliary variables in the encodings associated with two differrent leaves are disjoint. \citet{D01a} showed that a DNNF can be transformed into a smooth DNNF with a polynomial increase of size.
+The same approach can be used to make an arbitrary \(\mathcal{C}\)-BDMC smooth.
+This is one of the places, where we use the assumption that every formula consisting of a single literal belongs to \(\mathcal{C}\).